Can a cherished underdog story really survive the inevitable sequel? VHS Revival investigates

 That letter has been sent from Miyagi’s native Okinawa, informing him that his father is sick.
-Here we discover that Miyagi is the subject of much personal conflict going back decades (a fact hinted at in the first movie during a scene that producers fought to have cut).
-The tower of strength who showed only glimpses of weakness in the first movie crumbles in a reflective heap.
-In that moment we realise that Avildsen has gone the only way he could by focusing on the true star of the show.
+Here we discover that Miyagi is the subject of much personal conflict going back decades (a fact hinted at in the first movie during a scene with a drunken Miyagi that producers fought to have cut).
+Upon recieving this news, the tower of strength who showed only glimpses of weakness in the first movie crumbles in a reflective heap, and in that moment we realise that Avildsen has gone the only way he could by focusing on the true star of the show.
 Despite Macchio being the commercial poster boy for excited kids the world over, and with Daniel in tow for emotional support, The Karate Kid Part II is Miyagi’s story.

 When the movie focuses on Miyagi, an essence of that former magic returns.
 In The Karate Kid he was dependable and quietly supportive, but a return to his motherland reveals the naïve boy who left for America many years before.
 Interestingly, Morita was the real-life son of a migrant fruit picker, spending time in an internment camp along with 110,000 Americans of Japanese heritage following the conflict at Pearl Harbour, so he understood what it was like to be a fish out of water at a very early age, often wondering what life would have been like on native shores.
 This no doubt added to the actor’s emotional investment in the role, and Morita puts in yet another Oscar-worthy performance, toiling with the regret of what could have been had fate determined a different path for Miyagi.

-While the majority of the movie is shot in Hawaii, not Okinawa, the action is beautifully staged ― you can certainly see where the extra $3,000,000 went.
-Cinematographer James Crabe gave us a few memorable compositions in the original, but the lush palms of Hawaii and its tumultuous climate are made for the camera, and McCrabe absolutely devours the landscape.
-It’s visually stunning at times, an endearingly nostalgic Miyagi becoming an extension of his evocative surroundings, or, more accurately, his evocative surroundings becoming an extension of Miyagi and our expectations of him as a mystical figure.
+While the majority of the movie is shot in Hawaii, not Okinawa as the screenplay suggests, the action is beautifully staged ― you can certainly see where the extra $3,000,000 went.
+Cinematographer James Crabe gave us a few memorable compositions in the original movie, which soaks up the California shoreline to the sweeping sounds of Bill Conti’s iconic score, but the lush palms of Hawaii and its tumultuous climate are made for the camera, and McCrabe absolutely devours the landscape, delivering a celluloid treat of watercolor extravagance.
+It’s visually stunning at times, an endearingly nostalgic Miyagi becoming an extension of his evocative surroundings, or, more accurately, the evocative surroundings becoming an extension of Miyagi and our expectations of him as a mystical figure.

 Ultimately, that’s where the improvements end, though a welcome romance with tropical beauty Kumiko (Tamlyn Tomita), whose ancient customs provide enough of an obstacle for Daniel’s growing maturity, is beautifully realised, delivered with a fairy tale relish that only adds to the movie’s sense of mystique.
-Crucially, Miyagi is allowed a romance too, rekindling his relationship with an old flame who he was forced to walk away from.
+Crucially, Miyagi is allowed a romance too, rekindling his relationship with an old flame who he was forced to walk away from in typically honourable fashion.
 Here, Miyagi’s human side is further explored.
-The Karate Kid drew parallels between teacher and student, both characters strangers in a strange land in their shared environment.
+The Karate Kid drew parallels between teacher and student, both characters strangers in a strange land in their shared environment on Western shores.
 Here, yet more commonalities surface, the evocation of a teenage Miyagi something Daniel can relate to more directly.

 As much as Avildsen attempts to distance himself from the original movie aesthetically, thematically it’s all very much the same where Daniel is concerned.
 Once again our plucky youngster is forced into battle, and once again Miyagi will train him, though the wax on, wax off subtleties are replaced by a series of elegant, yet rushed sequences that leave Daniel’s journey feeling less earned this time around.
 Miyagi’s personal issues aside, The Karate Kid Part II gives us a play-by-play rehash of the original movie with that touch of added bravado inherent in sequels, the sight of LaRusso chopping through several blocks of ice perhaps a little too far beyond the realms of plausibility.
 It’s one thing overcoming the odds using the very basics, but to tread superhuman territory only months later is very much a symptom of sequalitis.
 It’s still a fist-pumping scene, an absolute knock-out through a child’s eyes, so it’s difficult to criticise.
 It made perfect sense from a commercial standpoint.